ZakStar17/ash-examples/README.md

 The most important properties of a memory type are:

 - `DEVICE_LOCAL_BIT`: The most efficient for device access.
 - `HOST_VISIBLE_BIT`: Can be mapped by the host, meaning it can be written and read by the host.
 - `HOST_COHERENT_BIT`: Memory writes will always be visible to the host and reads will be always be visible to the device (more explanations bellow).
 - `HOST_CACHED_BIT`: Memory is cached on the host and potentially faster.
 This is not incompatible with `HOST_COHERENT_BIT`.

 See https://docs.vulkan.org/spec/latest/chapters/memory.html#memory-device-properties for more information.
 There will be always one memory type with the `DEVICE_LOCAL_BIT` and one memory type with the `HOST_VISIBLE_BIT` and `HOST_COHERENT_BIT` flags.

-A memory heap will usually have more than one memory type with the same properties.
-This is because even though objects may reside in the same heap, that may not be the case for one memory type.
-Querying for memory types will return them in order of increased performance (given the same characteristics), so if you have more than one memory type that is compatible with your objects you can always take the first one.
+Created objects and images may only reside in a subset of all memory types depending on which attributes they are created with.
+Memory heaps may contain multiple different memory types with the same property flags, but each memory type may only support a specific set of images, for example.
+Even so, because memory types are generally ordered by performance, choosing a compatible memory type usually requires choosing the first one that is compatible with the object for which memory is being allocated.

 Memory that is not device local will usually have a lot worse performance because of the speed in which data may be accessed, specially for dedicated cards.
 Because of this, it will probably be more efficient to write something in a host accessible staging buffer and copy it to a device local buffer than have it be accessed directly, unless the memory is only used a few times.

-In this example, the image will be allocated preferably to memory with the `DEVICE_LOCAL_BIT` set, and the buffer to memory with the `HOST_COHERENT_BIT`, and if possible also the `HOST_CACHED_BIT`.
+In this example, the image will be allocated preferably to memory with the `DEVICE_LOCAL_BIT` set, and the buffer to memory with the `HOST_VISIBLE`, and if possible also the `HOST_CACHED_BIT`.
 Even if a preferred memory type doesn't exist, the code can always fallback to a more general type that can be allocated.

 ## Vulkan's execution model

-GPUs have lots of caches and are complicated, and so is knowing when a command runs or if it has finished.
-When writing device commands is good to have in mind that:
+Because of GPUs caching and parallelism, having operations follow a specific order and prevent data races is quite complicated.
+It is good to have in mind that:

- - Things may always run at the same time unless is explicitly stated otherwise;
+- Things may always run at the same time unless explicitly stated otherwise, implicitly (for operations that don't make sense to run at the same time) or explicitly (through synchronization objects);
- - Even if a command writes to a block of memory and another command tries to read the same block, it may read different things because that data is residing in different caches that have to otherwise be explicitly flushed;
+- Data may reside in different caches which will have to be explicitly flushed in order to avoid data race situations and other memory conflicts, like reading from a cache that has become invalid.

-Making sure that things run in order is called introducing an execution dependency and making sure caches are properly flushed and visible to commands is called an memory dependencies.
-In order to create these dependencies three types of synchronizations objects can be used:
+Synchronization objects can be used to introduce execution dependencies to make sure things run in order and memory dependencies to make sure memory is properly visible (meaning that caches are properly flushed).
+Some of these objects are:

 - Fences: They indicate to the host that a specific set of commands has finished execution.
 - Semaphores: They introduce memory and execution dependencies between queues (including queues from different queue families).
 There are extended semaphores called "timeline semaphores" that can also introduce execution dependencies between the host.
 - Pipeline barriers introduce memory and execution barriers in a queue.
-They are special as they are recorded to command buffers and can perform additional operations like image layout transitions and queue ownership transfers.
+They are recorded to command buffers and can perform additional operations like image layout transitions and queue ownership transfers.

-Graphics operations can be a bit simpler in terms of execution and memory dependencies as these are more easily managed in a render pass, which will be covered in another example.
-Even so, creating a render pass and doing anything more complicated than rendering a triangle will always involve some execution and memory barriers that are written in the render pass or declared by pipeline barriers.

-You should have a close look at https://docs.vulkan.org/spec/latest/chapters/synchronization.html as this is by far the easiest thing to mess up while writing Vulkan code (even with validation layers).
+It is important to know well how these work (https://docs.vulkan.org/spec/latest/chapters/synchronization.html) as synchronization is very easy to mess up.
+Validation layers will usually catch errors like data races however these can be hard to fix without knowing for certain in which order do operations occur.

 ### Fences